ruoyus/ML_Conf_PaperList/NeuriPS_20.md

 14 - Spotlight: Understanding Gradient Clipping in Private SGD: A Geometric Perspective Xiangyi Chen, Steven Wu, Mingyi Hong

+00:00 – 00:10 CST
+11 - Spotlight: ExpandNets: Linear Over-parameterization to Train Compact Convolutional Networks Shuxuan Guo, Jose M. Alvarez, Mathieu Salzmann
+We introduce an approach to training a given compact network.
+To this end, we leverage over-parameterization, which typically improves both neural network optimization and generalization.
+Specifically, we propose to expand each linear layer of the compact network into multiple consecutive linear layers, without adding any nonlinearity.
+As such, the resulting expanded network, or ExpandNet, can be contracted back to the compact one algebraically at inference.
+In particular, we introduce two convolutional expansion strategies and demonstrate their benefits on several tasks, including image classification, object detection, and semantic segmentation.
+As evidenced by our experiments, our approach outperforms both training the compact network from scratch and performing knowledge distillation from a teacher.
+Furthermore, our linear over-parameterization empirically reduces gradient confusion during training and improves the network generalization.

 ### Other papers (to be organized)
 FedSplit: an algorithmic framework for fast federated optimization